sourcegraph/about/handbook/engineering/code-intelligence/index.md

 2019 - While looking for more efficient alternatives to LSPs we found LSIF (Language Server Index Format) and realized we could bring back good parts of srclib with pre-indexing and pre-computed answers to queries.

-2020 and beyond - Code Intelligence is the platform for all features at Sourcegraph!
-This team is responsible for how sourcegraph understands code and for providing data to power search, campaigns and code insights.
+2020 and beyond - The Code Intelligence team is responsible for how Sourcegraph understands code and for providing data that powers semantic search, campaigns and code insights.
 Our API is the point of discovery for the knowledge graph for all source code.

 ## Vision